Young Person Support

 Middlesborough & Tees Valley Youth Group for 11-15 year olds at Middlesborough Town Hall, 10.30am – 12.30pm

-Curious Arts host numerous events and sessions throughout the year, you can keep up to date by visiting their website here.
+Curious Arts host numerous events and sessions throughout the year, you can keep up to date by visiting their website here or following them on social media.

 Switchboard LGBT+